nfstream/nfstream.github.io/docs/api.md

 This step is performed on the Network Interface Card (NIC) level.
 After passing various checks such as checksum error, packets stored in on-card reception buffers are moved to the hosting device memory.
-Several libraries are available to capture network traffic such as libpcap for UNIX based operating systems Winpcap for Windows. nfstream implementation is based on libpcap.
+Several libraries are available to capture network traffic such as libpcap for UNIX based operating systems Winpcap for Windows.
+NFStream implementation is based on libpcap.

 ### Truncation
 Defining a snapshot length, the process selects precise bytes from the packet.
 It is performed in some cases to reduce